Alumni Community Service Award

 - An original essay of no more than 1,000 words that outlines why you are an exceptional candidate for the award including concrete examples of how you meet each of the requirements for this award.

-- The supporting essay should answer questions such as: In what ways has the candidate served the community and in what ways has this service carried the spirit of the university?
-What are the recognized contributions made by this candidate that demonstrate a benefit to the larger community?
+- Answers questions such as: In what ways have you served the community and in what ways has this service carried the spirit of the university?
+What are the recognized contributions made by you that demonstrate a benefit to the larger community?

-- The following supporting documents are also required: Evidence that a nominee received state or national recognition for significant achievements in his or her chosen field and an additional letter of support/recommendation.
+- Evidence that you received state or national recognition for significant achievements in your chosen field.

 - Your current professional resume.

-- Additional information such as news articles, recognition awards, and volunteer service, that supports the nomination are encouraged.
+- Additional information such as news articles, recognition awards, and volunteer service, that supports the nomination are encouraged, but not required.

-Don’t hesitate to contact the Office of Alumni Affairs if you need help collecting supporting documents during the nomination process.
+Contact the Office of Alumni Affairs if you questions about collecting supporting documentation during the nomination process.